-Oliver is a Managing Director and Global Head of Business Controls for Fixed Income and Currencies at Deutsche Bank, where he has worked for the past 18 years in various positions across Trading and Risk Management in London, Geneva, New York and Singapore.
+Oliver is the Managing Director and Global Head of Business Controls for Fixed Income and Currencies at Deutsche Bank, where he has worked for the past 18 years in various positions across Trading and Risk Management in London, Geneva, New York and Singapore.

 Member and Executive Director

 Alan is an artist-curator whose work and projects examine the intersection of art history and politics.
 As an artist, his work has been shown in Singapore, Malaysia, Hong Kong, Australia and the USA.
-He is also artistic director of Singapore’s first independent contemporary arts centre, The Substation.
+He is also the artistic director of Singapore’s first independent contemporary arts centre, The Substation.

 Lisa is the Head of Transaction Banking at Standard Chartered.
 Her international banking career spans over 25 years working across Europe, the USA, and Asia.
 Lisa is ranked as one of Top 20 Women in Finance by Finance Asia in 2011, and was awarded Transaction Banker of the Year by both The Asian Banker in 2013 and The Asset in 2014.